How Milk Thistle Can Transform Your Liver: 12 Scientific Facts

 In addition to proper diet, milk thistle—when taken daily—may just be a bone health-boosting powerhouse.

-MILK THISTLE COULD HELP MITOCHONDRIAL DISEASES
+HELP MITOCHONDRIAL DISEASES

 Genetic, cellular, and mitochondrial diseases are incredibly overlooked and misunderstood.
 Luckily enough, milk thistle may be at the forefront of herbs researched and recommended to support this microscopic and underestimated bodily system.

 A fascinating study was able to detect that milk thistle could help correct mitochondrial imbalances and diseases.